nasa/progpy/sphinx-config/prog_models_guide.rst

 Sometimes model parameters are directly measurable (e.g., dimensions of blades on rotor).
 For these parameters, estimating them is a simple act of direct measurement.
 For parameters that cannot be directly measured, they're typically estimated using observed data.

-Generally, parameter estimation is done by tuning the parameters of the model so that simulation best matches the behavior observed in some available data. in ProgPy, this is done using the :py:meth:`prog_models.PrognosticsModel.param_est` method.
+Generally, parameter estimation is done by tuning the parameters of the model so that simulation best matches the behavior observed in some available data.
+In ProgPy, this is done using the :py:meth:`prog_models.PrognosticsModel.estimate_params` method.
 This method takes :term:`input` and :term:`output` data from one or more runs, and uses scipy.optimize.minimize function to estimate the parameters of the model.

 .. code-block:: python